 Virtue Spire IV vs Spire IR2 Hopper Comparison | Best Loader?

+What's going on guys.
 It's Tony from Lone Wolf Paintball.

 And today I bring you a quick comparison between the new Virtue Spire IR2 and the Spire 4 hopper.